Macmillan staff gathered on Westminster Bridge outside the Houses of Parliament. They are wearing green Macmillan t-shirts.

 Macmillan knows that cancer comes at a financial cost, and that money is a worry for many.
 Four in five people with cancer in the UK (83%) experience a financial impact from their diagnosis, which can reach more than £1,000 a month on average6.

 Macmillan has supported calls to strengthen Statutory Sick Pay through the ‘Safe Sick Pay’ campaign.
-We will continue to provide advice on money, work, and welfare through the Macmillan Support Line, to issue Macmillan Grants, and campaign for changes needed to ensure people with cancer receive the financial support they need, when they need it.
+We will continue to provide information on money, work, and welfare, to issue Macmillan Grants, and campaign for changes needed to ensure people with cancer receive the financial support they need, when they need it.

 Devolving power to improve outcomes